shadow3aaa/fas-rs/README_EN.md

   - #### **Mode Switching:**

     - Currently, `fas-rs` does not have an official mode switching manager but integrates with the [`scene`](http://vtools.omarea.com) configuration interface.
 If you do not use scene, the default `balance` configuration is used.
-    - If you have some understanding of programming on Linux, you can switch to the corresponding mode by writing any of the 4 modes to the `/dev/fas_rs/mode` node, and you can also read it to know the current mode of `fas-rs`.
+    - If you have some understanding of programming on Linux, you can switch to the corresponding mode by writing any of the 4 modes to the `/data/adb/fas_rs/node` node, and you can also read it to know the current mode of `fas-rs-next`.

   - #### **Mode Parameter Description:**